freedomofpress/securedrop/docs/source.rst

    The "Safest" setting disables the use of JavaScript on every page you visit using Tor Browser, even after a browser restart.
-This may cause other websites you visit using Tor Browser to no longer work correctly, until you adjust the Security Setting again.
+This may cause other websites you visit using Tor Browser to no longer work correctly, until you adjust the Security Level again.
 We recommend keeping the setting at "Safest" during the entirety of the session in which you access an organization's SecureDrop instance.